How to Patch a Pool with Water in it

 Pump and Filter Care

 The pump and filter are the heart and lungs of your pool.
-Proper care of these parts are essential.
+Proper care of your commercial pool equipment is essential.
 The pump needs to be cleaned regularly and checked to see if any of the parts need replaced.
 Having replacement parts on hand is a smart idea.
-The filter also needs to be examined for holes and cleaned daily.
-These two parts are what keeps the water circulating and at its best quality.
+The pool filter also needs to be examined for holes and cleaned daily.
+These two parts are what keep the water circulating and at its best quality.
 Set a regular maintenance schedule for them and stick to it!

 Chemical Consistency